Progress report for GNE20-244

 Problem 2: Risk Evaluation and Risk Management.

 In natural grazing systems, P. tenuis risk to livestock is not well documented.
-Farmers in the North East who graze their animals in WTD habitat would be expected to face an increased risk of brainworm exposure, as approximately 84% of WTD are infected with brainworm² ³ ⁴.
-Environmental conditions and frequent mild winters/early springs increase deer survival, resulting in escalated production of larvae².
+Farmers in the North East who graze their animals in WTD habitat would be expected to face an increased risk of brainworm exposure, as approximately 84% of WTD are infected with brainworm.
+Environmental conditions and frequent mild winters/early springs increase deer survival, resulting in escalated production of larvae.
 Additionally, gastropod abundance might be expected to increase under these conditions.
-Height of vegetation, wet fields, and woody debris may also increase gastropod presence⁵.
+Height of vegetation, wet fields, and woody debris may also increase gastropod presence.

-This project seeks to quantify the variables associated with risk of infection within different livestock grazing strategies in high deer population areas.
-Implementation of this goal will include visiting several farms across Maine to quantify the different risk factors.
-Observations will include measuring and identifying vegetation in grazing plots, documenting climate and weather trends, assessing deer abundance and movement with the use of game cameras, identifying infected gastropod species, and counting infected gastropods within the study sites.
-These variables may create a model that could assist farmers or consultants with preventive grazing strategies.
+This project quantified the variables associated with risk of infection within different livestock grazing strategies in high deer population areas by visiting several farms across Maine.
+Observations included measuring and identifying vegetation in grazing plots, documenting climate and weather trends, assessing deer abundance and movement with the use of game cameras, identifying infected gastropod species, and counting infected gastropods within the study sites.

 Problem 3: Producer Knowledge.

-By deploying a nationwide survey, we will gain insight about producer knowledge of the disease and quantify the perceived infections across the United States.
-Questions also focus on grazing systems and WTD habitat overlap with livestock.
-This survey will help identify future study sites in the state of Maine, as well as risk perception areas of need.
-This and project results will create educational opportunities that can help with risk management and reducing infection in livestock.
+By deploying a nationwide survey, we gained insight about producer knowledge of the disease and quantified the perceived infections across the United States.
+Questions also focused on grazing systems and WTD habitat overlap with livestock.

 Cooperators